BREAKING NEWS: LEADING INVESTOR COUNSEL, ROSEN LAW FIRM, Encourages CarLotz, Inc. Investors With Losses Over $100K to Secure Counsel Before Important September 7 Deadline in Securities Class Action - LOTZ, LOTZW

 DETAILS OF THE CASE: According to the lawsuit, defendants throughout the Class Period made false and/or misleading statements and/or failed to disclose that: (1) due to a surge in inventory during the second half of fiscal 2020, CarLotz was experiencing a "logjam" resulting in slower processing and higher days to sell; (2) as a result, the Company's gross profit per unit would be negatively impacted; (3) to minimize returns to the corporate vehicle sourcing partner responsible for more than 60% of CarLotz's inventory, the Company was offering aggressive pricing; (4) as a result, CarLotz's gross profit per unit forecast was likely inflated; (5) CarLotz's corporate vehicle sourcing partner would likely pause consignments to the Company due to market conditions, including increasing wholesale prices; and (6) as a result of the foregoing, defendants' positive statements about CarLotz's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

-To join the CarLotz class action, go to http://www.rosenlegal.com/cases-register-2118.html or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected]egal.com for information on the class action.
+To join the CarLotz class action, go to http://www.rosenlegal.com/cases-register-2118.html or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected]senlegal.com for information on the class action.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.